|How do I volunteer?||

 |If I do pay to volunteer but change my mind and just want to fill out a pre-registration, do I get a refund?||Yes, we will give you a refund on your volunteer payment so you can put it toward a pre-registration.
 You must contact us before volunteer registration ends.
 There will be no refunds if you change your mind after volunteer registration ends and volunteer assignments have been given.|

-Even if you work 13 hours in one day, you will need to work a few more hours on another day to get a $30 voucher.
+Even if you work 12 hours in one day, you will need to work a few more hours on another day to get your $20 voucher(s).
 This is to encourage people to work for us for the duration of the convention and not just work one day then 'disappear' after that.
 We will be handing out dealer vouchers on Sunday of the convention.
 We do not hand them out before Sunday.

-If you are 17 now but you will be the 18 before or at the beginning of San Japan then you may apply to be a volunteer.
+If you are 16 now but you will be the 17 at the beginning of San Japan then you may apply to be a volunteer.

-Starting in 2013, we will be requiring general volunteers to show proof of being 18 at the start of San Japan due to prior volunteer applicants who have not been honest about their age.
+We will be requiring general volunteers to show proof of being 17 at the start of San Japan due to prior volunteer applicants who have not been honest about their age.

 |If I sign up to volunteer, do I have to also pre-register?||No, you do not have to pay to pre-register if you sign up to volunteer and you're accepted as a volunteer.|

 |What positions are available to volunteer at San Japan?||